noeom/numeritos/README.md

 and then deploy it on your favourite app server.
 We use [Tomcat](https://tomcat.apache.org/) for that matter.

+The numeritos.net webapp needs a database for data storage and retrieval, and this database must be provied by your application server as a Datasource.
+See the web.xml file for details on the database connector.

 ## Features
 Each student must authenticate using her corporate e-mail and custom password.
 The student's e-mail is kept private and **never** used for any purpose other than authentication.
 Her password is kept **encripted** in the database.
 Furthermore, the e-mail doesn't need to be a working e-mail, it's actually just an unique username. numeritos.net is leak proof!